xlcollaborative/xlc-agreement/agreement.md

 ### Equal Information

-Each contributor is entitled to an opportunity to receive each message sent to any other contributor under these terms.
+Each contributor is entitled to receive each message sent to any other contributor under these terms.

 ### Circulating Messages